 Coeur Mining completed a drill program in 2019 to test a range of elevations over 380 metres of strike length on the Sarape Vein.
+In 2021, Hochschild Mining PLC completed an eight-hole drill program on over two kilometres of the Sarape vein.
 Drill results outlined a zone of brecciation and tan-green quartz development with subeconomic gold-silver values at approximately 150-200 metres below surface.
 More than 3 kilometres of the Sarape vein and over 2 kilometres of the Chiltepin vein remain untested by drilling.

 In June 2022, Orogen sold the Sarape project to Advance Lithium Corp as part of a deal to purchase a three-royalty package in Western Kenya.
 Orogen retained a 1.5% NSR on the Sarape project.